sikleber/aws-cdk-react-auth-template/README.md

 ```
 For `npm run build` a similar `.env.build` file is required.

+### Amplify Frontend SDK
+The frontend uses the [Amplify Frontend SDK](https://docs.amplify.aws/react/) to interact with the AWS Cognito User Pool and provide a basic authentication UI.

+See [Amplify Custom Configuration](https://docs.amplify.aws/react/reference/amplify_outputs/#custom-configuration) for more information on how to use the SDK without the Amplify CLI or Amplify Console.

 ## Infrastructure Project
 See the [infrastructure package.json](infrastructure/package.json) for relevant scripts.